Creative Sky Psychology and Anxiety

 Anxiety is a difficult world to live in.
 It takes up a lot of space and mental energy due to repetitive worries and ruminating thoughts.
 Such thoughts feel real, and the body reacts as such.
 Creative Sky helps children and teens with anxiety by teaching them about the biology of anxiety and various coping mechanisms.
 Children who live with consistent anxiety can struggle with low self-esteem, anger issues, behavioural issues, learning issues, and emotion and body regulation struggles.
 Once anxiety becomes activated, it can feel like a great white shark is circling around us in open waters.
 We can tell our children that the perceived threat isn’t true, however it’s difficult to argue with worry.
 No wonder children with anxiety struggle across so many domains.
 Children with anxiety often feel helpless and hopeless.
 They tend to believe the “worried thoughts” will eventually come true, and they will always feel this way.
 Creative Sky helps children challenge anxiety in a very systematic way that aligns with their learning strengths.
 Children and teens are taught to recognize and challenge their anxious thoughts and body clues, and to talk back to their anxiety in a way that works for them (once they are ready).
 Creative Sky addresses the cognitive realm of anxiety (the thoughts that cause and keep anxiety alive), as well as the body regulation symptoms that follow.
 At Creative Sky, individuals can learn to recognize and modify this response, as well as the thoughts that coincide with it.
 This leads to lifelong learning and understanding as anxiety and stress are a part of our neurobiological wiring.
 The goal of therapy is to allow anxiety to take a seat in the back…rather than be the driver in the front.

-Are you suspecting that your child or teen has an anxiety disorder?
+Are you suspecting that your child or teen is experiencing anxiety or has an anxiety disorder?
 The signs and symptoms of anxiety often include avoidance, excessive shyness, constant worry, or somatic complaints.
 Somatic complaints are when your child or teen experiences stomachaches or headaches due to stress or anxiety.
 If this is the case it is important to see your child’s doctor to rule out any concerns.
 Some signs and symptoms are harder to see and may be masked by various learnt coping mechanisms.
 Anxiety is a very normal emotion that everyone feels.
 At times, anxiety can be helpful and can serve a protective purpose.
 Anxiety becomes a concern when it causes distress and impacts your child’s ability to function in some way.
 This could be at home, in the community, or in the school.
-For example, if your child or teen is avoiding a situation that makes them feel anxious, is there a coping mechanism they have developed to address the problem?
 If your child is experiencing anxiety, a professional can help your teen or child develop new coping tools to improve well-being.
-Your child or teen will learn how to successfully cope with difficult emotions!
+Your child or teen will learn how to successfully cope with difficult emotions.